 JOHN: Thank you, Drew.
 I’ve watched you grow and it’s been a tremendous joy to see God work in your heart.
 Yes.

-QUESTIONER: Yes, I just wanted to say that I came here in 1979, and I know that it’s always been a sovereignty of God.
-I tell this because I came out of the California system and I was involved in gangs, and in 1979 my brother got shot by, you know, a riot shootout, and it was this Christian that came over to my place, and it was my family and about 50 guys from my gang, and we accepted the Lord.
+MALE: Yes, I just wanted to say that I came here in 1979, and I know that it’s always been a sovereignty of God my – I – I tell this because I came out of the California system and I was involved in gangs.
+And in 1979 my brother got shot by, you know, a riot, a shootout.
+And it was this Christian that came over to my place, and there was my family and about 50 guys from my gang, and we accepted the Lord.

-And see, I know that it was God’s - you know, He chose me to come to this place because then I was pretty damned - I mean, you know, I wasn’t thinking right for being involved in gangs.
-But this guy, this Christian who introduced me to the Lord and sent me to this church, he was going through Church In The Way.
-So I thank God, you know, he knew I was pretty bad mistaken, you know what I mean.
+And see, I know that it was God’s - you know, He chose me to come to this place because then I was pretty damned.
+I mean, you know, I wasn’t thinking right for being involved in gangs.
+But this guy, this Christian who introduced me to the Lord and sent me to this church, he was going to The Church On The Way.
+So I thank God, you know, he knew I was pretty bad mistaken, you know.
 I had problems already, so why go over there?
 So I mean, I know that church.

 JOHN: Amen.
 Good to have you back.
 Yes.

-QUESTIONER: Yes, I’ve been coming here about 2 ½ years, and I really enjoy the ministries I’ve been involved with, but I go back with MacArthur, it was way back when.
+MALE: Yes, I’ve been coming here about two and a-half years, and I really enjoy the ministries I’ve been involved with.
+But I go back with MacArthur, it was way back when.
 My father first came to California about ‘57 I guess.
 And he came to hear Jack MacArthur, and that was in a church in Glendale.
 And I’m glad - oh, and my dad first hung around with John here before my mother came to California, so John was a pretty good influence on my father.
 I’ve been a Christian for about 23 years, and through that church and through Jack’s church, and knowing them, you know, I just decided to come to Grace.
 Thank you.

 JOHN: Thank you.
 That’s wonderful.
 Great to know that my dad and I both had an influence in your family.
 Yes.